Schedule A Free Consultation

 This applies to you no matter if you are a passenger, driver or a third party driver that is involved in a rideshare accident.
 Following these steps will help you deal with this situation.

-Call the Police
+Call The Police

 Seek Medical Attention

 Even if you do not feel like you are injured, you might be injured, adrenaline can mask any underlying injuries.
-You may have suffered an injury such as internal bleeding which would not be apparent at the scene of the accident, an injury like this can be fatal.
+You may have suffered a personal injury such as internal bleeding which would not be apparent at the scene of the accident, an injury like this can be fatal.
 It is better to be safe than sorry, always put your health before anything else.
 Getting a medical evaluation can establish the association between your injury and the accident.
 This will help your attorney make a stronger case for the person who is liable for your injuries.

-How Rideshare Drivers are Employed
+How Are Rideshare Drivers Employed?

-In California rideshare employees are independent contractors.
+In California, rideshare employees are independent contractors.
 Proposition 22 was proposed, which was meant to make rideshare drivers employees, but the proposition failed to pass.
-Since they are independent contractors, workers compensation doesn’t apply to them and the rideshare company isn’t liable for an accident.
+Since they are independent contractors, workers’ compensation doesn’t apply to them and the rideshare company isn’t liable for an accident.
 This is how an accident with an employed driver differs from an independent contractor.

-So this makes it still possible to hold Uber and Lyft financially responsible for your injuries that you sustained in a rideshare accident.
-This applies to you if you are the driver of the rideshare company, a passenger in a rideshare, or the other party involved in the accident.
+So this makes it still possible to hold Uber and Lyft financially responsible for the injuries that you sustained in a rideshare accident.
+This applies to you if you are the driver of the rideshare company, a passenger in rideshare, or the other party involved in the accident.

-Lyft/Uber Car Insurance Policy
+What Are Lyft/Uber Car Insurance Policies?

-Period 0: The first period is when the driver isn’t logged into the rideshare app, this means that the driver isn’t working at the time, so the driver is not covered by their liability insurance.
+The first period is when the driver isn’t logged into the rideshare app, this means that the driver isn’t working at the time, so the driver is not covered by their liability insurance.

-Can You Sue Uber/Lyft
+Can You Sue Uber/Lyft?

 Since the drivers are independent contractors instead of employees, suing these companies is difficult.
-You can argue that the ride sharing company shares some blame for the accident, but this strategy isn’t full proof.
+You can argue that the ride-sharing company shares some blame for the accident, but this strategy isn’t full proof.
 Uber and Lyft have been trying their hardest to keep their drivers as independent contractors, they do this to avoid liability for the accident.
 It is unclear if they can keep using this as a defense to keep avoiding liability for accidents.

 Some places like California have tried to amend this by a law called AB5, this law would classify Uber and Lyft drivers as employees, instead of independent contractors.
-That means the driver is entitled to things like workers compensation and the company would be fully liable for any accident that involves one of their drivers.
+That means the driver is entitled to things like workers’ compensation and the company would be fully liable for any accident that involves one of their drivers.

 For most cases, suing Uber or Lyft will not be an option because they are not liable for their independent contractors.
 Your best option would be to file a claim with Uber and Lyft liability coverage.
 This will be able to cover up to 1 million dollars of compensation for riders and other cars and people who experienced any sort of damages that resulted from the accident.
 Your other option is to file a claim under their uninsured motorist coverage, this only applies when one does not have insurance that covers the damages done.

-What Compensation will You Receive from a Rideshare Accident?
+What Compensation Will You Receive From A Rideshare Accident?